UNINETTSigma2/documentation/software/application_guides/vasp.md

 VASP is a commercial software package that requires a license for all who wants to use it.
 For a user to get access to VASP installed on the Sigma2 systems they must perform the following steps:

 * The users research group must have a valid VASP licence.
-To acquire a licence, please consult the [How can I purchase a VASP license?](https://www.vasp.at/faqs/).
+To acquire a licence, please consult the [Get a license](https://www.vasp.at/sign_in/registration_form/) section at the VASP website.

 * User identification is performed using email, so please make sure you supply the correct email.
 Send us a message at `contact@sigma2.no` where you request access to VASP and supply your email address that is associated with your VASP license.
 Remember that this might not be the address you are currently using to communicate.
 In order to figure this out, log in to your VASP portal and double check the email address listed there.
 Or ask your license holder to verify what email address you should use.
 We will then, using our maintainer access to the VASP portal verify that you hold a valid license to VASP 6 and/or VASP 5.
 If you have access we will add you to the `vasp6` and/or `vasp5` group.
 Members of these groups have access to the VASP modules containing the necessary software.